-Earlier this month Thom Browne opened its second freestanding American shop in Miami’s popular downtown.
+Earlier this month Thom Browne opened its second boutique in Miami’s popular downtown.
 The sleek new space features interior designs upcycled from original mid-century American and French designers including Pierre Jeanneret, Dunbar by Edward Wormley, Paul McCobb, Jacques Adnet, and Maison Jansen.

 Thom Browne collaborated with architect Flavio Albanese of ASA Studio Albanese on the design of its newly opened store located within the Moore Building of Miami’s innovative Art & Design District.
 The 3,000 square foot store neighbors some of Miami’s most prominent art galleries, restaurants and luxury retail boutiques.